-Pinellas Technical College offers distance education (online) courses and programs that fall into two major categories: programs and courses that are completely online and can be completed 50% or more off-campus, and programs and courses identified as partially online, blended, or hybrid.
+Pinellas Technical College offers distance education (online) courses and programs that fall into two major categories: programs and courses that are completely online and can be completed 50% or more offcampus, and programs and courses identified as partially online, blended, or hybrid.
 A hybrid program can have up to 49% percent of the curriculum available online which is designed to be completed off-campus.
 Each student is responsible for having a computer or access to a computer, software programs required for the course/program, and Internet access.
 Online learning offers a flexible, convenient format while maintaining the same standards of instructional quality as our traditional programs.
-In addition, all online Career Technical Education (certificate) programs have the same accreditation, transfer, and articulation as traditional programs.
+In addition, all online Career Technical Education(certificate) programs have the same accreditation, transfer, and articulation as traditional programs.
 Financial aid is available to eligible students enrolled in distance education programs with the exception of students eligible for veterans (VA) educational benefits.
-Only programs taught in the traditional, on-site/classroom setting are approved for veterans' benefits.
-Courses taught in whole or in part in a distance learning, online, blended, hybrid, and/or independent student format are not approved for veterans (VA) benefits.
-Please refer to the Financial Information section of the catalog for further clarification on this topic.
+Financial aid is available to eligible students enrolled in distance education of students eligible for veterans (VA) educational benefits.
+Financial aid is eligible for veterans Chapter 35 (VA) educational benefits.
+Please refer to the Financial Information section of the catalog for further clarification on thistopic.

 So how does online education work?
-Online education means that you complete your work within a specific timeframe.
-While there will be deadlines and due dates, you're largely on your own when it comes to setting up a study schedule, a format that works well for some but creates trouble for those prone to procrastination.
-Each week there are a number of required assignments and weekly self-reporting of your active participation.
+Online education means that you complete your work within specific time frame.
+While there will be deadlines and due dates, you are largely on your own when it comes to setting up a study schedule, a format that works well for some but creates trouble for those prone to procrastination.
+Each week there are a number of required assignments and weekly self- reporting of your active participation.
 Engagement with classmates and your instructor will take place on-line.
 Some programs may require class time multiple times a month.

 At Pinellas Technical College, online learning is about more than using Internet tools.
 Distance education students have access to the same full range of services as traditional students including academic and career advising, financial aid, and job placement.
-The distance education faculty and staff recognize the unique needs and circumstances of online students from at-home parents to full-time workers to out-of-area learners.
-Pinellas Technical College's distance education department strives to help students be successful in their online learning experience to meet their educational, personal and career goals.
+The distance education faculty and staff recognize the unique needs and circumstances of online students from at-home parents to full-timeworkers to out-of-area learners.
+Pinellas Technical College's distance education department strives tohelp students be successful in their online learning experience to meet their educational, personal and career goals.